 When we say “backlink,” we think of every link from another website/social media/blog that points to your website.
 You want to have many links that are pointing to your website, as much as you want to have quality content.
 Like content, Google likes backlinks, and they will have a massive impact on your search engine rankings, especially if they come from relevant websites.

 Backlinks will increase your visits over time, and they do not require your attention after they are placed.
 That is why we refer to them as passive audience magnets.
-The whole idea behind backlinks is to up your search engine rankings and generate consistent traffic every day.
+The whole idea behind backlinks is to up your search engine rankings and generate consistent traffic every day, which is why working with SEO link building services can help you enhance this strategy.

 Like content the quality of backlinks is important.
 It is not the same if backlink comes from the well-renowned website within your industry or some blog that appeared yesterday.
 You can even use tools like Website authority checker to see the strength and quality of your backlink.
 The golden rule for backlinks is: “the more time you spend on your backlink, the more visits it will bring in the future”.